Omar El Saaiy

-Omar Mamdouh Ibrahim Mohamed El Saaiy (عمر الساعي; born 1 January 2003) is an Egyptian professional footballer who plays as a midfielder for the Egyptian Premier League club Al Masry on loan from Al Ahly.
+Omar Mamdouh Ibrahim Mohamed El Saaiy (عمر الساعي; born 1 January 2003) is an Egyptian professional footballer who plays as a midfielder for the Egyptian Premier League club Al Ahly.

 Omar used to play for Al Ismaily before joining Al Ahly in the 2024 summer transfers.

 Club career

 Early career

 El Saaiy began his football journey when he was seven years old at the Isamily Club, and after three years, he took a step that might have been a surprise to the Dervishes, by moving to the Al Ahly’s football school, where he also spent 3 years.

 Omar has many pictures in the Al Ahly shirt, during his time in the Red Castle, before his return again to the ranks of the Dervishes in 2016.

 El Saaiy confirmed in previous television statements on the On Time Sports channel that he had been a fan of the Ismaily club since his presence in the youth sector, and he was keen to go and support the Dervishes from the stands during the first team’s matches.